stt888/weather-PWA/README.md

 # Progressive Web App Codelab

-In this codelab, It's a weather web app using Progressive Web App techniques.
+It's a weather web app using Progressive Web App techniques.
 This app will:

 * Use responsive design, so it works on desktop or mobile.